On the validity of the guiding-center approximation in a magnetic dipole field: Validity of the Guiding-center Approximation

 is very close to the exact (normalized) particle azimuthal canonical angular momentum $\ov{P_{\varphi}}$ (solid horizontal line).
-The lowest-order component $\ov{\Psi}(\ov{r},\lambda) = \cos^{2}\lambda/\ov{r}$ is also shown as a light curve, which highlights the effects of the guiding-center pull-back operation.
+The lowest-order component $\ov{\Psi}(\ov{r},\lambda) = \cos^{2}\lambda/\ov{r}$ is also shown as a dashed curve, which highlights the effects of the guiding-center pull-back operation ${\sf T}_{\rm gc}$ in Eq.~\eqref{eq:Tgc_Pphi_ov}.

-Second, the relative difference $({\sf T}_{\rm gc}P_{{\rm gc}\Phi})/P_{\varphi} - 1$ between the pull-back of the azimuthal guiding-center canonical angular momentum \eqref{eq:Tgc_Pphi} and the particle azimuthal canonical angular momentum \eqref{eq:P_phi} is shown in Fig.~\ref{fig:psi_gc}, where excellent agreement is observed when the guiding-center polarization curvature term $\frac{1}{2}\,K$ (dark curve) is added to the standard correction $b_{z}$ (light curve).
-Hence, the guiding-center polarization correction introduced in Ref.~\cite{Tronko_Brizard_2015} yields an azimuthal guiding-center canonical angular momentum that is faithful to the particle azimuthal canonical angular momentum.
+Second, the relative difference $({\sf T}_{\rm gc}P_{{\rm gc}\Phi})/P_{\varphi} - 1$ between the pull-back of the guiding-center azimuthal canonical angular momentum \eqref{eq:Tgc_Pphi} and the particle azimuthal canonical angular momentum \eqref{eq:P_phi} is shown in Fig.~\ref{fig:psi_gc}, where excellent agreement is observed when the guiding-center polarization curvature term $\frac{1}{2}\,K$ (dark curve) is added to the standard correction $b_{z}$ (light curve).
+Hence, the guiding-center polarization correction introduced in Ref.~\cite{Tronko_Brizard_2015} yields a guiding-center azimuthal canonical angular momentum that is faithful to the particle azimuthal canonical angular momentum.

+The reason for the success of this polarization correction is seen in Fig.~\ref{fig:mu_bz_gc}, where the positive guiding-center pull-back ${\sf T}_{\rm gc}b_{z}^{*}$ brings a correction toward $\ov{P}_{\varphi}$, according to Eq.~\eqref{eq:Tgc_Pphi_ov}, while the negative guiding-center pull-back ${\sf T}_{\rm gc}b_{z}$ brings a correction away from $\ov{P}_{\varphi}$.
+Hence, based on Fig.~\ref{fig:b_z}, it is expected that guiding-center polarization effects will play a greater role for deeply-trapped charged particles $(\lambda_{\rm b} \ll 1)$, for which $b_{z}^{*} \simeq 1/2$ while $b_{z} \simeq -1$, in establishing a faithful guiding-center representation for regular particle orbits in magnetic dipole geometry.
+Using the bounce latitude $\lambda_{\rm b} \simeq 0.4$ (see the center frame of Fig.~\ref{fig:rho_lambda_psi}), for example, the faithful role of the guiding-center polarization is noticeable in Figs.~\ref{fig:psi_gc}-\ref{fig:mu_bz_gc}.
+For $\lambda_{\rm b} > 1$, on the other hand, we expect the difference between the guiding-center pull-backs ${\sf T}_{\rm gc}b_{z}^{*} > {\sf T}_{\rm gc}b_{z}$ to be small and, thus, the role of the guiding-center polarization in providing a faithful guiding-center representation of charged-particle dynamics in a magnetic dipole field is expected to be less important.